insertokername/custom-authlib/docs/basic/intro.rst

 Monolithic
 ----------

-Authlib is a monolithic library.
+insertokname-authlib is a monolithic library.
 While being monolithic, it keeps everything synchronized, from spec implementation to framework integrations, from client requests to service providers.

 The benefits are obvious; it won't break things.
 When specifications changed, implementation will change too.
-Let the developers of Authlib take the pain, users of Authlib should not suffer from it.
+Let the developers of insertokname-authlib take the pain, users of insertokname-authlib should not suffer from it.

 You don't have to worry about monolithic, it doesn't cost your memory.
 If you don't import a module, it won't be loaded.
 We don't madly import everything